🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

-The term greenwashing is taken from whitewashing, which is when a company or individual conceals its wrongdoings by presenting a cleaned-up version of their actions that isn’t actually true.
+The term greenwashing is derived from the notion of whitewashing, which is when a company or individual conceals wrongdoings by presenting a cleaned-up, but deceptive version of their actions.

-Before you buy products marketed as sustainable or eco-friendly, or invest in a green company that makes similar claims, it may help to know some of the red flags of greenwashing.
+Before you buy products marketed as sustainable or eco-friendly, or invest in a green company that makes similar claims, it may help to know the different types of greenwashing.

 • False associations: Brands can make it seem like they are endorsed by a third party when they really aren’t, or the third party is simply their own subsidiary.

-• Green products from a polluting company: A company might make a product that has a lower environmental impact, such as an electric vehicle, but manufacture it in a way that creates significant waste and greenhouse gas emissions.
+• Green products from a polluting company: A company might make a product that has a lower environmental impact, such as an electric vehicle, but manufacture it in a way that creates significant waste and greenhouse gas emissions nonetheless.

-Again, because socially responsible investing has grown so rapidly, and many companies want to attract the attention of investors and consumers, there is a commensurate growth on the greenwashing side, so it does pay to be cautious when making choices.
+Again, because socially responsible investing has grown so rapidly, and many companies want to attract the attention of investors and consumers with a green sensibility, there is commensurate growth on the greenwashing side, so it pays to be cautious when making choices.

 Example of Greenwashing

 • In another example, a company labels a product as having 50% more recycled content than a previous product did.
-This makes it sound like a significant amount, but in fact the company may have increased the recycled content from 2% to only 3%, so there has been hardly any change in reality.
+This makes it sound like a significant amount, but in fact the company may have increased the recycled content from 2% to only 3%, so in reality there has been hardly any change.

 • A company labels a product as “recyclable” but they don’t say specifically whether all parts of it are recyclable, just some parts, or just the packaging.

-Other real-world examples include: an oil company that’s known for environmental negligence releasing advertisements that state their dedication to the environment — or companies promising to do environmental cleanups, but failing to actually follow through on those promises.
-You can compare these to alternative or solar energy companies that are making a difference.
+Other real-world examples include: An oil company that’s known for environmental negligence releases advertisements that state their dedication to a carbon-free future — or companies promising to do environmental cleanups, but failing to actually follow through on those promises.

 How to Avoid Greenwashing